Hindu symbols overview

 It’s, however, quite different from the bindi that is worn by the women.
-A U-shaped tilaka is a symbol of a Hindu’s devotion to Lord Vishnu while a horizontal one (Tripundra) is used by Shivites as a symbol of their devotion to Lord Shiva.
-The Tripundra has 3 horizontal lines that represent the three godly forces: creation, sustenance, and destruction.
+A U-shaped tilaka symbolizes a Hindu’s devotion to Lord Vishnu, while Shivites use a horizontal one (Tripundra) as a symbol of their devotion to Lord Shiva.
+The Tripundra has 3 horizontal lines representing the three godly forces: creation, sustenance, and destruction.

-The area where the bindi is placed is considered to be the 6th chakra, Ajna, which is the exit point for kundalini energy.
+The bindi area is considered to be the 6th chakra, Ajna, which is the exit point for kundalini energy.
 The bindi may sometimes be worn by either gender to offer protection from demons or other bad things.
 It is also used to show religious affiliation or ethnic affiliation.

 Other names that are used to refer to a bindi are:

-Bindis come in a variety of colors, designs, material, shapes, and sizes; some fancy ones are decorated using sequin, glass, or rhinestone.
+Bindis come in various colors, designs, material, shapes, and sizes; some fancy ones are decorated using sequin, glass, or rhinestone.

 15. The Rudraksha Tree and Seed

-This tree is mainly found in Nepal, Southeast Asia and in the Himalayas.
+This tree is mainly found in Nepal, Southeast Asia, and the Himalayas.
 It has blues seeds that symbolize Shiva’s tear that he shed upon seeing how much his people suffered.
 It is from this tear that the tree grew.

 16. Fire altar